 It is a place where the people of Istanbul for shopping.
 It has been a shopping mall of the people with its 400 years old history.
 This bazaar is one of the most vibrant spots of Istanbul for centuries.

 The interior and surroundings of the Spice Bazaar has been a region where many people shop.
 When you enter the Spice bazaar, you feel that old historical smell.
 Here you can find exotic flavors and a wide variety of spices.
-It contains a wide variety of shops such as fruits, vegetables, nuts, Turkish delight, gold, silver, flowers, honey, cheese, olives, olive oil and textiles.
+It contains a wide variety of shops such as fruits, vegetables, nuts, Turkish delight, gold, silver, flowers, honey, cheese, olives, olive oil, Turkish tea, Turkish coffee and textiles.
 It is a very interesting and must-see historical place for everyone.

 We will be happy to see you in Istanbul with us.
 If you contact to us we will be glad to help you for Istanbul tours with our local expert guide.